MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x10d---wdf-violation.md

 The WDF\_VIOLATION bug check has a value of 0x0000010D.
 This indicates that Kernel-Mode Driver Framework (KMDF) detected that Windows found an error in a framework-based driver.

+> [!IMPORTANT]
-**Important** This topic is for programmers.
+> This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).

 ## WDF\_VIOLATION Parameters